E-MailRelay

 emailrelay --as-server --pop --pop-auth=/etc/pop.auth

-If you use more than one e-mail client program then you will probably want to make independent copies of your e-mails for each.
-Use a --filter program to copy the e-mail files into multiple sub-directories of the main spool directory and then use --pop-by-name so that each e-mail client accesses its own sub-directory according to which account name it used when authenticating.
+If using more than one e-mail client program then you might want to make independent copies of your e-mails for each client.
+Use a --filter program to copy the e-mail files into sub-directories of the main spool directory and then use --pop-by-name so that each e-mail client accesses its own sub-directory according to which account name it used when authenticating.
+The filter can be an external program, or just use the built-in copy: filter.

 popbyname.png